 - New Job.
 The night shift is a killer on my weight.
 I have a new job that I love, but the commute is longer and its robbing me of my exercise and meal prep time.

-- Low Income Neighborhood.
-I live in a food desert.
+- Access.
+I live or work in a food desert.
 The only close place to buy food is a gas station, drive through window or dollar store.
+They’re pushing cheese puffs, fries and 32 oz sodas, not apples and bananas.
 Don’t even talk to me about exercise because there aren’t any sidewalks, there’s too much traffic and it’s just not safe.

 Categories: Nutrition & Wellness